Wallpaper is having a moment.

 Hang

 Most rooms take a single day.
-Complex jobs — ceilings, bookcases, large spaces — may take two.
+Complex jobs — ceilings, large spaces, tricky angles — may take two.
 We leave the room clean and ready to live in.

 05